Wholesale & MVNO

 Brand Resellers leverage brand name and distribution channels to acquire new and onboard existing customers.
 Their only role is maintaining the relationship with customers through marketing, sales and distribution.

-Some examples of brand resellers are Red Bull Mobile, a brand that focus on youth and extreme sports people.
+An example of a brand reseller is Red Bull Mobile, a brand that focus on youth and people who are interested in extreme sports.

 Light MVNO